MASONRY FOUNDATIONS [ Load Bearing Structures ]

-Anti Termite treatment to trenches made for foundation of Masonry walls or Basement
+Trenches made for foundation of Masonry walls or Basement

 The bottom surface of the foundation and the foundation sides up to a height of about 300 mm of the excavations made from masonry foundations and basements shall be treated with the chemical at the rate of 5 litres at per square meter of surface area.

-Anti Termite Treatment to Vertical Backfilled Soil along masonry Foundation/ retaining wall
+Vertical Backfilled Soil along masonry Foundation/ retaining wall

 After the masonry foundations and the retaining wall of the basements come up; the backfill in contact with the foundation structure shall be treated at the rate of 7.5 litres per square meter of the vertical surface of the sub-structure for each side of the foundation.

 If water is sprayed or watering is done for ramming the earth fill, the chemical treatment shall be carried out only after the ramming operation is done by rodding the earth at 150 mm centers close to parallel to the wall surface and anti-termite spraying should be done by the chemical emulsion.
 After the treatment, the soil should be properly compacted in place.

 The earth filling is done in layers and the treatment shall be carried out in similar stages.
 The chemical emulsion shall be done on the masonry surfaces so that the earth in contact with these surfaces is well treated with the chemical.